Author:

 Some last words

 Digital advertising works like the magic wand of a conjurer.
-It has the ability to turn ad dollars into something more, often compounding what you spend to bring returns in multiples.
+It has the ability to turn ad dollars spent on ads into something more, often compounding what you spend to bring returns in multiples.

 However, many fast-growing businesses find their growth constrained by financial capacities.
 Oftentimes, they want to spend more and grow faster, but they can’t because they don’t have the budget to do so.